YOUR CAT WILL ALMOST CERTAINLY DEVELOP ARTHRITIS

 - Feed your cat food enriched with omega-3 essential fatty acids.
 These anti-inflammatory fatty acids have to come from cold-water fish or shellfish because cats do not have the enzymes to convert omega-3 essential fatty acids from plant sources.

-Never give your cat over-the-counter arthritis pain relievers intended for human use because severe kidney damage can result.
+Never give your cat over-the-counter arthritis pain relievers intended for human use because they can cause severe kidney damage in cats.
 Your veterinarian will be able to prescribe medications that give your cat pain relief.

 Providing For All of Your Cat’s Healthcare Needs